Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/losses.rst

 					      Thus very close points are not punished.
 :doxy:`HuberLoss`			      Robust loss for rgression.
 It is quadratic close to 0 and becomes
 					      a linear function for big discrepancies between model prediction and target.
-:doxy:`TukeyBiweightLoss`		      Robust loss for regression.
-It is similar to the Huber loss, but instead
-					      of becoming linear, it becomes constant.
 ============================================  ==============================================================================